PlagueHO/AzureGlobalBootcamp2018/README.md

 - [Part 8 - Cleanup After the Workshop](#part-8---cleanup-after-the-workshop) - 5 min

 Estimated workshop time: 90 min
+Estimated Azure credit usage: USD 3.00 (as long as you delete the infrastructure straight after completion of the workshop)

 ## What You Will Need